theevo/CategorySwiper/Discovery-tree.md

 [^5]: This is not technically possible.
 To make this possible, `Category` would need to see the list of categories and then search for the `Category` by the card's category id.
 Currently, I've only given this list to `CategoriesSelectorViewModel`, so I can continue to develop with just this.
 I need to remember that `CategoriesSelectorView` needs a list of categories and provides the selected category.
 Since it's already holding on to the list, it can synthesize a Category from the incoming Card.
 [^6]: Changed my mind.
 I think some other object will inject the list of categories.
 [^7]: At some point, you must create certainty.
 You can't hide a nil value forever.
+[^8]: I declared the LunchMoneyInterace protocol with `async throws`.
+It seems that if that is the type that is used, Swift assumes that you will be calling it with async even if the concrete type doesn't use async.